adrelanos/Privacy-and-Security-Focused-Browser/README.md

 # Privacy and Security Focused Browser

 Tor Browser without Tor[Tor Browser](https://www.torproject.org/projects/torbrowser) is a fork of the Mozilla Firefox web browser with patches that enhance both security and privacy.
-It routes all traffic through the [Tor network](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29) to conceal a users and usage from anyone conducting network surveillance or traffic analysis.
-Using Tor makes it very difficult to trace Internet activity to the user: this includes "visits to Web sites, online posts, instant messages, and other communication forms.<sup>[[1]](https://www.torproject.org/about/overview.html)</sup>
+It routes all traffic through the [Tor network](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29) to conceal online usage from anyone conducting network surveillance or traffic analysis.
+Using Tor makes it very difficult to trace Internet activity to the user: this includes "visits to Web sites, online posts, instant messages, and other communication forms".<sup>[[1]](https://www.torproject.org/about/overview.html)</sup>

 But it is also possible (and easy!) to use Tor Browser without [Tor](https://www.whonix.org/wiki/Tor) and take advantage of its excellent enhancements for reducing linkability, which is, "the ability for a user's activity on one site to be linked with their activity on another site without their knowledge or explicit consent."<sup>[[2]](https://www.torproject.org/projects/torbrowser/design/#privacy)</sup> Even without routing traffic over the Tor network, Tor Browser offers better protection from [online tracking](https://www.whonix.org/wiki/Data_Collection_Techniques) than Firefox, Google Chrome/Chromium or Microsoft Edge, especially against [fingerprinting](http://www.whonix.org/wiki/Data_Collection_Techniques#Fingerprinting_of_Browser_.28HTTP.29_Header), without any customization necessary.<sup>[[3]](https://2019.www.torproject.org/projects/torbrowser/design/)</sup>

 ## Security Enhancements:

-* **Selfrando**: Randomizes Tor browser code to ensure that an attacker doesn't know where the code is on your computer.
-This makes it much harder for someone to construct a reliable attack.<sup>[[4]](https://blog.torproject.org/selfrando-q-and-georg-koppen)</sup><sup>[[5]](https://people.torproject.org/~gk/misc/Selfrando-Tor-Browser.pdf)</sup>
 * **WebRTC disabled by default**: WebRTC can compromise the security of VPN tunnels, by exposing the external (real) IP address of a user.<sup>[[6]](https://en.wikipedia.org/wiki/WebRTC#Concerns)</sup><sup>[[7]](https://torrentfreak.com/huge-security-flaw-leaks-vpn-users-real-ip-addresses-150130/)</sup>
-* **Security Slider**: Lets you increase your security by disabling certain web features that could be used to attack you security.<sup>[[8]](https://tb-manual.torproject.org/security-slider/)</sup>
+* **Security Slider**: Lets you increase your security by disabling certain web features that could be used to attack your security.<sup>[[8]](https://tb-manual.torproject.org/security-slider/)</sup>
 * **NoScript installed by default**: NoScript can provide significant protection with the correct configuration.<sup>[[9]](https://en.wikipedia.org/wiki/NoScript)</sup> NoScripts blocks active (executable) web content and protects against [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) (XSS).
 "The add-on also offers specific countermeasures against security exploits".
 * **HTTPS Everywhere installed by default**: HTTPS Everywhere is a browser extension that encrypts your communications with many major websites, making your browsing more secure.<sup>[[10]](https://www.eff.org/https-everywhere)</sup>
 * **Reproducible builds**: Tor Browser build security is achieved through a reproducible build process that enables anyone to produce byte-for-byte identical binaries to the ones Tor Project releases.<sup>[[11]](https://2019.www.torproject.org/projects/torbrowser/design/#BuildSecurity)</sup><sup>[[12]](https://blog.torproject.org/deterministic-builds-part-two-technical-details)</sup>